Types of Reliability in Research

-Few techniques which you can apply for improving the test-retest reliability are:
+A few techniques that you can apply for improving the test-retest reliability are:

-- At the time of preparing the questionnaire, you should design questions in such a manner that the mood of the respondent does not get influence.
+- At the time of preparing the questionnaire, you should design questions in such a manner that the mood of the respondent does not get influenced.

-- When making a plan for the selection of research methods for the collection of information, you should not get influence by external factors.
-It is very much important for you to ensure that all the samples you have tested in similar circumstances.
+- When making a plan for the selection of research methods for the collection of information, you should not get influenced by external factors.
+It is very much important for you to ensure that all the samples you have tested are in similar circumstances.

 You can expect changes in participants over a period of time.